 Satisfactory progress in the integrated 4+1 accelerated program is achieved if the student maintains a 3.00 GPA in overall graduate course work in the student’s approved master’s program of study.
 Students who are concerned that they may not be meeting this requirement should meet with their graduate advisor for advice on next steps.

 The student may drop out of the 4+1 accelerated program and return to a regular B.S. program at any point of time.
-Students opting to not continue with the 4+1 accelerated program will no longer be able to double count the nine hours towards their graduate degree.
+Students opting to not continue with the 4+1 accelerated program will no longer be able to double count the twelve hours towards their graduate degree.
 Those twelve hours will only count for undergraduate credit for their B.S. degree.
 Students who are dismissed, or voluntarily withdraw, from the 4+1 accelerated program and return to undergraduate status, are eligible to apply for admission to the stand-alone master’s program in Software Engineering.